 Stamford Search

-Specialist Retained Search for Data & Analytics Leadership
+Specialist Retained Executive Search for Data & Analytics Leadership

-Helping Series A & B SaaS companies make critical Data and Analytics leadership hiring decisions with greater clarity and confidence.
+Helping UK Series A & B SaaS companies reduce avoidable hiring risk in critical Data & Analytics leadership appointments.

 Why Data Hiring Mistakes Happen